asposato/process_sperm_barcodes/README.md

 For this pipeline to run, you need only the `.allReadCounts` file.
 However, you may find it easier to grab the whole visualization folder for a sample.
 The presence of files such as `.topReadEventsNew` will not disrupt this process.

 `data` also holds the `passed-samples-info.csv` file.
 Previously, `samples-info.csv` was manually written.
-In this pipeline, `passed-samples-info.csv` is automatically written following filtering step 1.
+In this pipeline, `passed-samples-info.csv` is automatically written following filtering step A.

-`stepB_removed_barcodes.txt` for each sample contains the barcodes that do not pass the reads and proportion threshold from step 2.
-They will be missing from the `.filteredReadCounts` file but present in the `.passReadCounts` file.
+`stepB_removed_barcodes.txt` for each sample contains the barcodes that do not pass the reads and proportion threshold from step B. They will be missing from the `.filteredReadCounts` file but present in the `.passReadCounts` file.

-`fish_dictionaries` contains files that are generated during step 3.
-It is created by the pipeline.
+`fish_dictionaries` contains files that are generated during step C. It is created by the pipeline.
 The purpose is for a dictionary of each fish to store the list of all barcodes that ever show up in that animal, which samples each was detected in, how many reads were associated, and what proportion of the file's reads it comprised.
 These dictionaries are then used to detect questionable barcodes.
 Questionable barcodes are barcodes that show up in multiple fish.
-During step 4 (or step D), if a barcode has a clear source fish, it is assigned to that fish.
+During step D, if a barcode has a clear source fish, it is assigned to that fish.
 If the source of contamination cannot be determined, it is considered a contaminant everywhere (A.K.A. promiscuous barcode). `questionable_barcodes_list.txt` contains the list of barcodes that show up in multiple animals.

 `experiments` holds the output file `barcodeMatrix_3filters.tsv` within a folder that is named after the date and time the pipeline finished running.
 You can run the pipeline multiple times and a new output folder will be created for each run.
-This output file will be used to generate Muller plots in R. Most of step 5 (or step E) in this pipeline is original code from Kimberly.
+This output file will be used to generate Muller plots in R. Most of step E in this pipeline is original code from Kimberly.
 Additionally, a barcode matrix file is generated for each fish in your data.
 Subfolders in `experiments` also contain summary text files of the progress of the pipeline.
 A full summary is written to `full_job_report.txt`.

-## The Data in this example
+### The Data in this example
 These are monthly sperm samples from 3 double-edited fish starting around 4 months old. `passed-samples-info.csv` contains some interesting metadata about these animals if you're curious.

 ### Adapting to run for your data